Battle of Bitonto: Battle

-When the Spanish arrived on the scene at daybreak o the 25th of May 1734, Montemar lined his troops up to face the Austrians, infantry facing infantry, cavalry facing cavalry; as the Spanish cavalry significantly outnumbered the Austrian, some of them were held in reserve on the right flank.
+When the Spanish arrived on the scene at daybreak on 25 May, Montemar lined his troops up to face the Austrians, infantry facing infantry, cavalry facing cavalry; as the Spanish cavalry significantly outnumbered the Austrian, some of them were held in reserve on the right flank.
 After a few feints in which the Spanish attempted to draw the Austrians out of their defenses, the attack commenced.
 Around 10 am the Austrian cavalry finally gave way, with most of it beginning a disorganized retreat toward Bari, followed shortly after by Belmonte.
-The rest of the Austrian army collapsed, with some companies following the cavalry and others trying to escape to the north and into Bitonto.
+The rest of the Austrian collapsed, with some companies following the cavalry and others trying to escape to the north and into Bitonto.
 Defenders in the two monasteries held their ground, and those defenses were taken by storm.
 The garrison in the city surrendered the next day, owing to a shortage of ammunition and provisions.